 Since I'm definitely partial to buying only organic strawberries, I was really interested to learn about the research California strawberry growers are doing to refine their growing practices; For example, some experiments aim to change the balance of microscopic organisms in the soil to combat common strawberry diseases and pests.

-When we got back from our honeymoon in Tokyo, I made mochi every day for about a month straight.
+When we got back from our honeymoon in Tokyo where we ate wagashi all day long, I made mochi every day for about a month straight.
 It's a texture thing - stretchy, chewy, pillowy, and soft all at once.
 I'm obsessed.
-Plus, when it's midnight and you're suddenly craving something slightly sugary, whipping up a batch of mochi is ten times quicker than a dozen cookies.
+Plus, when it's midnight and you're suddenly craving something slightly sugary, whipping up a batch of mochi is ten times quicker and more satisfying than a dozen cookies.

-Once you try it, this is one of the easiest and most addicting desserts you'll ever make.
-While I typically boil or broil mochi, we’re steaming in the microwave for this one.
-This is what I like to call my quick and easy microwave mochi.
+Once you try it, this is one of the easiest and most delicious desserts you'll ever make.
+While I typically boil or broil mochi, you'll steam the mochi in the microwave for this one, which makes it that much quicker.